-3.2 Sharing Enthusiasm
+3.3 Sharing Enthusiasm

 Taking the way in which we communicate a little further, we can improve things by communicating with genuine feeling.
-If we believe so strongly in the importance of wildlife then perhaps we should also be prepared to share our enthusiasm with others
+If we believe so strongly in the importance of wildlife then perhaps we should also be prepared to share our enthusiasm with others.

 Emotion is the source of all becoming-consciousness.
 There can be no transforming of darkness into light and of apathy into movement without emotion.
-(C. J. Jung, Psychological Aspects of the Modern Archetype)
+(Jung 1968)

-Feelings and emotions are the source of our ideas, inspiration, and creativity.
+Feelings and emotions are the source of our ideas, inspiration and creativity.
 (Naess 2002)